-In her book, Knowing Your Value: Women, Money and Getting What You’re Worth, Mika Brzezinski talks with some incredible women about their struggles to earn the respect they deserve in the workplace and being paid what they’re worth.
-Check out this post for an overview of the book.
+In her book, Knowing Your Value: Women, Money and Getting What You’re Worth, Mika Brzezinski talks with some of the world’s most influential women about their struggles to earn the respect they deserve in the workplace and being paid what they’re worth.
+Read an overview of the book here.

-Asking for more money is one of the hardest things a woman will do in her career.
-Even women like Facebook COO, Sheryl Sandberg, admit to having struggled in this area.
+Asking for a raise is one of the hardest things a woman will do in her career.
+Even women like Facebook COO, Sheryl Sandberg, admit to having struggled when it comes to asking for more money.

 This sentiment is echo’d by Brzezinski throughout the book as she takes the reader through the ups and downs of asking for her own raise.
-The following tips are a combination of the best tips from her many interviews and her own experience.
+The following tips are a combination of advice from her many interviews and her own experience.

 The Dos and Don’ts of Asking for a Raise